rootwork/hugo-module-gallery-grid/README.md

-I think it'd be great to incorporate some of the functionality from image components like [@hyas/images](https://www.npmjs.com/package/@hyas/images) and [@danielfdickinson/image-handling-mod-hugo-dfd](https://github.com/danielfdickinson/image-handling-mod-hugo-dfd) and welcome PRs that accomplish this.
+I think it'd be great to incorporate some of the functionality from image components like [@hyas/images](https://www.npmjs.com/package/@hyas/images) and [@danielfdickinson/image-handling-mod-hugo-dfd](https://github.com/danielfdickinson/image-handling-mod-hugo-dfd) -- or hand off the individual image rendering to them when they're present -- and welcome PRs that accomplish this.

 ## Prior art